Exodus-Privacy/website/content/page/faq.en.md

 Permissions are actions the application can do on your phone.
 The severity levels are defined according to [Google's protection levels](https://developer.android.com/guide/topics/permissions/overview).

+#### **How are the colors (green / yellow / red) in your reports defined?**

+Colors are assigned to the number of trackers and permissions, according to the scale below:

+* 0 trackers / permissions: green
+* < 5 trackers / permissions: yellow
+* >= 5 trackers / permissions: red

 #### **How are the applications analyzed?**

 We do not decompile applications, as this is not allowed.
 We perform a static analysis of APKs and compare Java class names with a list of trackers.
 If there is a match, then the tracker is present.
 A more detailed description is available in [this post](/en/post/exodus_static_analysis/).